 - Extract the juice and discard the pulp.

 making red amaranth sambar

-- adjust water as per the consistency you want.
+- Keep on stirring in between.
+Adjust water as per the consistency you want.